tsmatz/minecraft-rl-on-ray-cluster/Readme.md

 In this example, I assume Ubuntu 18.04.<br>
 This example will require much resources for running workloads and I then recommend that you should use powerful machines.
 (Here I used Standard D3 v2 (4 vcpus, 14 GB memory) VM on Microsoft Azure.)

+> Note : This example is for getting started, but it's better to run on GPU in practical training.
+(Use ```tensorflow-gpu``` and change Dokerfile for running on GPU.)

 Before running this example, please install and configure the required software as follows.

 ```